golang/proposal/design/draft-workspace.md

 are properly incremented to use changes in the modules.

 As a counterpoint to the above, most go.work files should exist outside of any
-repository: `go.work` files sholud only be used in repositories if they contain multiple tightly-coupled modules.
+repository: `go.work` files should only be used in repositories if they contain multiple tightly-coupled modules.
 If a repository contains a single module, or unrelated modules, there's not much utility to adding a `go.work` file because each user may have a different directory structure on their computer outside of